adamawalters/spotify-backend/README.md

 2. Requires body to be an object with a "data" property.
 This "data" property is an object with the property `tag_content`.
 3. Will return an object with a data property containing the properties "_id", "tag_content", and "query_id".

+### DELETE "/tags/:tagId":
+1. Requires tagId to be present in the route parameter.
+2. Will return a status of `204 No Content` if delete is successful.